 To close this article on selling artwork locally, I would like to point you to some great YouTube videos from people who have been there and done that – and with great success.

-These videos will give you some great ideas about displaying, pricing, dealing with customers and a lot more.
+These videos will give you some great ideas about displaying, pricing, dealing with customers, and much more.

 - Art Festivals: Finding, applying, setting up, and so much more by Betty Franks Art